nakardo/ATableView/README.md

 UILabel uses internally [Roboto](http://developer.android.com/design/style/typography.html) font, which make labels look-alike in iOS and it's rendered great by Android.
 Roboto font is available from ICS and above, so it should be included on your project `/assets` folder in order to make it work for any version.

 Both **Roboto-Regular.ttf** and **Roboto-Bold.ttf** are included on the demo project.
 On the case you don't include these files, text will render using the default font available.

-## Roadmap

-* Support for pinned headers & footers in UITableViewPlainStyle.
-* Support for creating the table from layout.
-* ATableViewActivity and ATableViewFragment classes.
-* More.

 ## License